Yanfiq/NonsenseNebulaProblem/README.md

 # Platypus - Scuffed Edition
-Tugas Akhir Konsep Pemrograman membuat game menggunakan C++ dan SFML sebagai librarynya.
+"Programming Concepts" Final Project is making a game using C++ and SFML as the library.

-========== KELOMPOK 2 ==========
+========== GROUP 2 ==========
 - Muhammad Ryan Fikri Fakhrezi
 - Khansa Ardhani Nareswari
 - Muhammad Qayyim Mafaza
 - Naila Iffah Aulia

-### Cara memainkan
+### How to play
-**Cara 1**
+**Method 1**
-1. Unduh semua file diatas
+1. Download all the files above
-2. Download dan install visual studio
+2. Download and install visual studio
-3. Buka file Platypus_ScuffedEdition.sln di visual studio
+3. Open the Platypus_ScuffedEdition.sln file in visual studio
-4. Build dengan menekan tombol F5
+4. Build by pressing the F5 key

-**Cara 2**
+**Method 2**
-1. Unduh folder audio, fonts, dan images yang terletak di IsItTheHardestGame
+1. Download the audio, fonts, and images folder located in IsItTheHardestGame
-2. Unduh juga folder release di dalam folder x64
+2. Also download the release folder inside the x64 folder
-3. Masukkan folder audio, fonts, dan images kedalam folder release
+3. Enter the audio, fonts, and images folder into the release folder
-4. Jalankan file Platypus-ScuffedEdition.exe nya
+4. Run the Platypus-ScuffedEdition.exe file

-**Cara 3**
+**Method 3**
-1. Unduh zip di release terbaru
+1. Download the zip in the latest release
-2. extract file zip tersebut
+2. extract the zip file
-3. Jalankan file Platypus-ScuffedEdition.exe nya
+3. Run the Platypus-ScuffedEdition.exe file

-Warning : Kalo mau lihat source code saya.
-Saya ingatkan, "I'm not a good coder :)".
+Warning: If you want to see my source code.
+I remind you, "I'm not a good coder :)".